Snoop Dogg: Professional wrestling

 Snoop Dogg at WrestleMania XL with a WWE Championship belt.

 Snoop Dogg is a lifelong fan of professional wrestling.
 On March 30, 2008, Snoop Dogg appeared at WrestleMania XXIV as a Master of Ceremonies for a tag team match between Maria and Ashley Massaro as they took on Beth Phoenix and Melina.
 On a March 23, 2015, episode of Raw, Snoop Dogg appeared in a segment with Hulk Hogan and Curtis Axel.
-At WrestleMania 32, he accompanied his cousin Sasha Banks to the ring for her match, rapping over her theme music.
-He was also inducted into the WWE Hall of Fame in 2016.
+On April 3, 2016 at WrestleMania 32, he accompanied his cousin Sasha Banks to the ring for her match, rapping over her theme music.
+He was also inducted into the celebrity wing of the WWE Hall of Fame in 2016.
 Snoop Dogg made a special guest appearance in All Elite Wrestling on the January 6, 2021, episode of AEW Dynamite, titled New Year's Smash.
 During this appearance, Snoop Dogg appeared in the corner of Cody Rhodes during Rhodes's match with Matt Sydal.
 He later gave Serpentico a Frog Splash, with Rhodes then delivering a three-count.
 Snoop Dogg would join The Miz to host both nights of WrestleMania 39.
 During Night 1, he accompanied Rey Mysterio in a lowrider during his entrance, paying tribute to Eddie Guerrero.
 On Night 2, he introduced Shane McMahon to face The Miz in another spontaneous match.
-McMahon would sustain a quad injury during the match prompting Snoop Dogg to improvise and finish the match himself, ultimately defeating Miz.
-Snoop Dogg's improvisational acts were lauded by wrestlers and executives, including WWE chief content officer Triple H.
+McMahon would legitimately sustain a quad injury during the match prompting Snoop Dogg to improvise and finish the match himself, ultimately defeating Miz.
+Snoop Dogg's improvisational acts were lauded by wrestlers and executives, including WWE chief content officer Paul "Triple H" Levesque.
+At Night 2 of WrestleMania XL, he served as a special guest commentator for a match.